replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 ## Modifying the Default Host Preflights

-In order to modify the default host preflights, you should exclude the default host preflights and [provide your own custom host preflights](#adding-custom-host-preflights) to replace them.
+To modify the default host preflights, exclude the default host preflights and [provide your own custom host preflights](#adding-custom-host-preflights) to replace them.
-The best way to do this is to reproduce the default host preflights run by kURL, make your needed changes, and include that host preflight spec in your kURL installer spec.
+The best practice is to reproduce the default host preflights run by kURL, make your needed changes, and include that host preflight spec in your kURL installer spec.

 ### Reproducing the Default Host Preflights

-In order to reproduce the default host preflights, you need to take the general host preflight checks that always run and combine them with any add-on host preflights that are needed for your installer.
+To reproduce the default host preflights, you must combine the general host preflight checks that always run with any add-on host preflights that are needed for your installer.
-The general host preflight checks that run with all installers can be found [here](https://github.com/replicatedhq/kURL/blob/main/pkg/preflight/assets/host-preflights.yaml).
-These run for all installers regardless of which add-ons are included.
+For more information about the general host preflight checks that run with all installers, see [the kURL host preflights YAML](https://github.com/replicatedhq/kURL/blob/main/pkg/preflight/assets/host-preflights.yaml).
+These run for all installers, regardless of which add-ons are included.
 The add-on host preflights can be found in directories that are specific to that add-on.

 #### Finding the Add-On Host Preflights

-For each of the add-ons that you are using that have default host preflight checks, go to the add-on directory linked below, choose the directory for the appropriate version of that add-on, and find the `host-preflight.yaml` file.
+For each of the add-ons that you are using that have default host preflight checks:
+    1. Go to the add-on directory linked below
+    1. Choose the directory for the appropriate version of that add-on
+    1. Find the `host-preflight.yaml` file

 For example, if your installer includes KOTS version 1.59.0, you would find the host preflight file at this link: https://github.com/replicatedhq/kURL/blob/main/addons/kotsadm/1.59.0/host-preflight.yaml.